TinosNitso/mpv-scripts/README.md

 - Removed `\\,` from all graphs.
 - All scripts may now `load` *after* `file-loaded`.
 - autocrop.lua: `o.limits` now searches `media-title` as well as `path`.
 Replaced `o.pad_color` with `o.pad_options` (`x:y:color`).
 Improved JPEG reliability & `o.meta_osd`.
 Removed `function start_file` - now uses `seek` instead of `set start`.
-- automask.lua: Returned `o.fps`.
-If produced @30fps, film must also be 30fps.
+- automask.lua: Added examples `SPINNING_TRIANGLES` (new default) & `SPINNING_SQUARES_DUAL` (opposing twirls).
+Returned `o.fps`.
+If produced @30fps, film should also be 30fps.
 Improved `o.rotations` padding.
 Bugfix for examples (I broke half of them in the last release).
-Added examples, `SPINNING_TRIANGLES` & `SPINNING_SQUARES_DUAL` (opposing twirls).
 Removed use of `between`.
 More examples which load fast.
 - aspeed.lua: `o.speed` now set every half-second in real-time, not film-time.  `--no-config` bugfix for standalone mpv.
 Removed `o.clocks.no_locales` flag.
 Improved AbDays (more accurate, more lowercase).
 No-Armenian override for Android.
 Faster YouTube load by always loading path - then the controller blocks JPEG using a `block_path` switch.
 Enabled `graph` randomization @file-loaded.
 Improved feedback reliability by checking `samplerate`.
 Resync `on_toggle`.
 Improved event-handling.
 - autocomplex.lua: Bugfix for `aid` off/on.
 It toggles off & on with only one `aid`-click.
-- autocrop/automask: `insta_pause` removed from `start-file` function, so can pause during YouTube load.
+- autocrop/automask: Bugfix for starting stutter.  `insta_pause` removed from `start-file` function, so can pause during YouTube load.